andreyfomenkov/rx-disposable-watcher/README.md

 As a lazy developer I prefer the described approach, because it dramatically saves my time!

-How to add this button? 👉 Read the dedicated section in my post: [Display a report in one click from Android Studio](https://medium.com/p/8c2226dce01c/edit#55b9)
+How to add this button? 👉 Read the dedicated section in my post: [Get a report in one click from Android Studio](https://andrey-fomenkov.medium.com/find-leaked-subscriptions-in-rxjava-code-using-rxdisposablewatcher-8c2226dce01c#ae2a)

 ### Licence
 ```